pepcape/NPGR003-23/05-Animation/README.md

 We won't accept mandala animations based only on color changes, a non-trivial shape metamorphosis/transition must be involved!

+You may find the [page on easing functions](https://easings.net/) useful.

 # Pilot project
 There is a VS pilot project that shows how to create a sequence of PNG images.
 All output images are stored in the `anim` subdirectory, where you will find a batch `encode.bat` for your convenience.

-Please consider the pilot project only as a demonstration of how to use the `string.Format()` function to format the filenames of individual frames.
+Please consider the pilot project as a demonstration of how to use the `string.Format()` function to format the filenames of individual frames.

 # Your solution